open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 Alternatively, the OpenTelemetry [Spring Boot starter] can help you in the following cases:

-- with Spring Boot Native image applications for which the OpenTelemetry Java agent does not work
+- Spring Boot Native image applications for which the OpenTelemetry Java agent does not work
-- the startup overhead of the OpenTelemetry Java agent exceeds your requirements
+- Startup overhead of the OpenTelemetry Java agent exceeds your requirements
-- the OpenTelemetry Java agent might not work if your application already uses another Java monitoring agent
+- OpenTelemetry Java agent might not work if your application already uses another Java monitoring agent

 [Spring Boot starter]: